 At Jeffreys Ledge, the abundance of winter flounder decreased by May suggesting that the fish migrate elsewhere after spawning.
 The female flounder caught throughout the survey at Bigear were primarily in the pre-spawn, developing stages indicating that they may be migrating through Bigear to a nearby spawning location.
 The abundance of winter flounder caught at Stellwagen Bank remained high throughout the course of the survey.
 Females caught early in the sampling period were predominately ripe with eggs.
 Post-spawn, spent females became more common later in the spawning season.
 Females in the pre-spawn, developing stages were not caught at Stellwagen Bank until early May indicating that this area has a longer spawning season than the two northern locations.

-For management purposes, the US National Marine Fisheries Service currently classifies the Essential Fish Habitat (habitat needed for a species to survive and reproduce) of winter flounder in Southern New England/Mid-Atlantic and the Gulf of Maine as water 5 meters or less in depth.
+For management purposes, NOAA Fisheries currently classifies the Essential Fish Habitat (habitat needed for a species to survive and reproduce) of winter flounder in Southern New England/Mid-Atlantic and the Gulf of Maine as water 5 meters or less in depth.
 This study shows that winter flounder are spawning in deeper, offshore waters in the southern Gulf of Maine.
 Further work is needed to understand the offshore spawning behavior and habitat of winter flounder to support the proper management of the species.

 Fairchild, E.A.
 2017.
 Indications of offshore spawning by southern Gulf of Maine winter flounder.
 Marine and Coastal Fisheries: Dynamics, Management and Ecosystem Science 9: 493-503.